TanmayJain97/Linked-Lists-and-Generics/README.md

 # Linked-Lists-and-Generics

-Modified to UC 6 - Created Linked List by adding 56.
+Modified to UC 7 - Created Linked List by adding 56.

 70 and 30 is appended to same list.

-70 is then removed.
+search is used and position of each node is verified.